KxSystems/docs-v1/docs/ml/nlp.md

 ## Clustering

-When exploring a set of documents, a very useful operation is clustering.
-This will show the major themes in a dataset, allowing you to focus in on relevant areas, and filter out sections of the dataset that are not related to the analysis.
-Clusters can be summarized by their centroids, which are the sum of the feature vectors of all the documents they contain.

-A dataset can be clustered initially using a fast, coarse-grained algorithm, and the resulting clusters can themselves be clustered with algorithms designed for smaller data sets.
-Clusters of interest can also be expanded by searching for documents similar to the centroid.

-Splitting the corpus into separate topics at a high level also allows operations such as building feature vectors, detecting keywords, clustering and comparing documents to work on a more focused dataset, giving more relevant results.

 The NLP library contains a variety of clustering algorithms, with different parameters and performance characteristics.
 Some of these are very fast on large data sets, though they look only at the most salient features of each document, and will create many small clusters.
 Others, such as bisecting k-means, look at all features present in the document, and allow you to specify the number of clusters.
 Other parameters can include a threshold for the minimum similarity to consider, or how many iterations the algorithm should take to refine the clusters.
 Some clustering algorithms are randomized, and will produce different clusters every time they are run.
 This can be very useful, as a data set will have many possible, equally valid, clusterings.
 Some algorithms will put every document in a cluster, whereas others will increase cluster cohesion by omitting outliers.

+Clusters can be summarized by their centroids, which are the sum of the feature vectors of all the documents they contain.

+### Markox Cluster algorithm

+MCL clustering, which takes document similarity as its only parameter other than the documents.
+This algorithm first generates an undirected graph of documents by classifying document pairs as related or unrelated, depending on whether their similarity exceeds a given threshold.
+If they are related, an edge will be created between these documents.
+Then it runs a graph-clustering algorithm on the dataset.

+#### `.nlp.cluster.MCL`

+==FIXME==

-### `.nlp.cluster.similarity`
+#### `.nlp.cluster.similarity`

 _Cluster a subcorpus using graph clustering_